gregoriiv/data_preparation/README.md

 10. Use command line to fuse data and store in layers in database tables `python prepare.py -fuse LAYERNAME` (pois)

-# Observe Documentation for Data Preparation
+# Check Documentation for Data Preparation

 In terminal execute cammand `mkdocs serve`.
 Open webbrowser `http://127.0.0.1:8000/`